General information

 What is the duration?

-Fellowships are generally of 24 months duration, spent in two of the ERCIM institutes.
+Fellowships are of a 12 months duration, spent in one of the ERCIM institutes.

 How to apply?